skydoves/landscapist/README.md

  ```

  ### LocalCoilImageLoader
- ou can pass the same instance of your `ImageLoader` down through the Composition in your composable hierarchy as following the example below:
+ You can pass the same instance of your `ImageLoader` down through the Composition in your composable hierarchy as following the example below:

  ```kotlin
  val imageLoader = ImageLoader.Builder(context).build()